 If you like, you can even pop your head into the Lolita Loita store to do a bit of shopping.
 Their range of products looked amazing from what I saw.

 One of my favorite cenotes in Tulum is El Cenote Encantado because of its large size and fewer tourists at this epic spot hidden in the jungle.

 I personally entered via Maya Cabanas and walked along the wooden boardwalk to the back of the property to where the cenote is located.
-I didn’t have to pay an entrance fee though the receptionist was busy and I walked past unnoticed.
-If you do end up having to pay I believe it wouldn’t be any more than 75 – 100 MXN to enter.
+The entrance fee is around 75 – 100 MXN to enter.

-If you’re up for an adventure-filled activity, be sure to include El Cenote Encantado to your list of what to do in Tulum!
+If you’re up for an adventure-filled activity, be sure to include El Cenote Encantado on your list of what to do in Tulum!

-Tunich Cafe is located in Tulum’s south beach tourist area and is open 7 days a week for breakfast, lunch and dinner.
-You can check out the Tunich Cafe website for more information.
+Tunich Cafe is located in Tulum’s south beach tourist area and is open 7 days a week for breakfast, lunch, and dinner.
+Visit the Tunich Cafe website for more information.